Exhibitor Registration is Closed

 Visit our one-stop teacher spot for STEM resources from COD and other booths participating in our STEMCON event.

-Hear amazing presentations and see amazing demonstrations from some of our STEM experts as well as nationally and internationally recognized speakers.
+Hear amazing presentations from some of our STEM experts as well as nationally and internationally recognized speakers.
 View our Schedule for more information.

 Swift Nature Camp